ethcatherders/1559-outreach/README.md

 If you would like to add or update a position, please add an issue to the repo with:

 - org name
-- link to a public source
+- link to a public source explicitly claiming one of the following: Support, Neutral, Reject, TBD

 **Disclaimers**